 Picking, squeezing, or cutting open acne pimples at home is a bad idea.
 This can lead to a serious infection and scarring.
 In a dermatology office an acne comedone can be extracted and a pustule can be opened and safely drained without causing scars.
 Occasionally a deeper acne nodule can be injected with a cortisone preparation that will allow the nodule to heal in about 24 hours.

 How is acne treated?

 There is no cure for acne.
-As the skin ages the factors that cause acne lessen and the acne resolves.
+As the skin ages, the factors that cause acne usually lessen and the acne resolves.
 Most cases of acne can be nicely controlled with the use of prescription topical creams and gels.
 These topical medications are quite effective and are very safe to use for many years.
 More difficult cases require the temporary use of oral antibiotics.
 Most dermatologists try to avoid long-term use of oral antibiotics.
 In the most difficult and serious cases of acne a strong oral medication called isotretinoin may be prescribed.
 Although this medication has some side-effects and requires blood test monitoring, it is highly effective in treating active acne.

 Our Dermatologists regularly diagnose and treat acne in children, teens and adults and can work with you one-on-one to discuss your concerns and come up with a treatment option best suited to your needs and lifestyle.
 At Advanced Specialty Care, we also provide skincare services, in addition to acne treatment, to help reduce acne scars and blemishes.
 Acne treatments are available in any of our four convenient office locations in Danbury, Norwalk, Ridgefield and Stamford, CT.